Ratzsa/AssignmentOneSnake/README.md

 Assignment 1: Etch-a-sketch & Snake

 Using emulation: https://wokwi.com/projects/296234816685212169
-Step 1: Rewrite the code to C code.
+Step 1 (G): Rewrite the code to C code.
-Step 2: Implement the game Snake.
+Step 2 (VG): Implement the game Snake.

-This assignment must be done for the Arduino UNO (ATmega328p) to practice programming on low resource hardware.
+This assignment must be done on the Arduino UNO (ATmega328p) to practice programming on low resource hardware.

 Joystick controls heavily inspired by and analogRead files from: https://github.com/aspcodenet/avrjoystick/tree/main Display libraries from: https://github.com/aspcodenet/avrmax72